MorpheusAIs/Morpheus/Yellowstone Compute Model.md

 ## AccessRate
-The Morpheus network allocates the scarce resource of LT production through the concept of the “AccessRate”.
-The AccessRate determines how many LTs each MOR token can access per day.
+The Morpheus network allocates the scarce resource of T production through the concept of the “AccessRate”.
+The AccessRate determines how many Ts each MOR token can access per day.
 Unused access does not accrue.
-AccessRate is always displayed as a quantity of LTs per 1 MOR token (such as 1 MOR = 15,000 LT).
-AccessRate is determined in part by MaxLT, which quantifies the maximum number of LTs the network can purchase per day.
+AccessRate is always displayed as a quantity of Ts per 1 MOR token (such as 1 MOR = 15,000 T).
+AccessRate is determined in part by MaxT, which quantifies the maximum number of Ts the network can purchase per day.

-**AccessRate** = (1/MOR Supply) * MaxLT
+**AccessRate** = (1/MOR Supply) * MaxT
-**MaxLT** = ((MOR Compute Budget * MOR Price) / LT Price) * 1000
+**MaxT** = ((MOR Compute Budget * MOR Price) / T Price) * 1000
-**UserMax** = MaxLT * User MOR balance
+**UserMax** = MaxT * User MOR balance

 ### Example Assumptions:
 **MOR Supply** = 10,000,000 MOR tokens
 **MOR Compute Budget** = 3,000 MOR tokens per day
 **MOR Price** = $20
-**LT Price** = $0.002 per 1000 LTs
+**T Price** = $0.002 per 1000 Ts
 **User Balance** = 5 MOR tokens

 ### Example Result:
-**MaxLT** = 30,000,000,000 LTs (this is the maximum LTs the network can buy/produce each day)
+**MaxT** = 30,000,000,000 Ts (this is the maximum Ts the network can buy/produce each day)
-**AccessRate** = 3,000 (thus each MOR token grants access to 3,000 LTs per day)
+**AccessRate** = 3,000 (thus each MOR token grants access to 3,000 Ts per day)
-**UserMax** = 15,000 (a User with 5 MOR tokens can access up to 15,000 LT’s per day)
+**UserMax** = 15,000 (a User with 5 MOR tokens can access up to 15,000 Ts per day)

-- Each period (each day), Morpheus as a network has enough funds to buy X number of LTs from compute Providers.
-X is a function of the amount of MOR the Compute Contract is willing to spend (the “Compute Budget”) multiplied by the current MOR price divided by the market rate for LTs.
+- Each period (each day), Morpheus as a network has enough funds to buy X number of Ts from compute Providers.
+X is a function of the amount of MOR the Compute Contract is willing to spend (the “Compute Budget”) multiplied by the current MOR price divided by the market rate for Ts.
-- If the Compute Budget is 3,000 MOR, and each is worth $20, then the network can buy (produce) up to $60,000 of LTs that day.
-If the going rate for 1,000 LTs is $0.002, then the network can buy up to 30 billion LTs (30m x 1000 LTs).
+- If the Compute Budget is 3,000 MOR, and each is worth $20, then the network can buy (produce) up to $60,000 of Ts that day.
+If the going rate for 1,000 Ts is $0.002, then the network can buy up to 30 billion Ts (30m x 1000 Ts).
-- That potential production of 30 billion LT’s is allocated by MOR balance, pro rata.
+- That potential production of 30 billion Ts is allocated by MOR balance, pro rata.
 Assume there are 10,000,000 MOR in existence.
-A user with 500 MOR tokens (0.005% of total) could freely access up to 1.5m LTs that day.
+A user with 500 MOR tokens (0.005% of total) could freely access up to 1.5m Ts that day.
 - So long as Compute Budget is at or below the emissions level, the Compute Contract cannot run out of MOR.
-- In reality, most tokens will sit in wallets and exchanges, and only a fraction will be used to demand the LT production.
+- In reality, most tokens will sit in wallets and exchanges, and only a fraction will be used to demand the T production.

 ## Notes
 * Fundamental demand for MOR comes from Users who wish to have access to generative AI and other forms of compute on the Morpheus network.